nickyiliwang0000/h/css/browser-dev-tools.md

 ![screenshot of developer tools in a browser](https://hychalknotes.s3.amazonaws.com/devTools-example.png)

-On the left, you will see the markup from earlier and on the right, you will see the CSS that applies to the element you selected.
+On the left you will see the markup and on the right you will see the CSS that applies to the element you selected.

 ### Editing a selector
-Remember we wrote the selector to make all h1 tags red?
+Notice that the first letters of all the words in the header elements are capitalized?
 Click the **cursor within a square** icon (top left corner) and then click the red "HackerYou dev tools testing facility" title.
-You'll see the CSS rule we wrote!
+You'll see the CSS rule which is formatting the headers - `text-transform: capitalize`.
 Go ahead and try to change the colour or font size.
 You can even add new properties like `border:2px solid green;`

 ### Playing with dev tools
 Here are a bunch of tasks to get comfortable with dev tools.
 When you're done, we'll go through some of the ones you had trouble with.

-1. Decrease the padding on the `<div class="titleText">` and add a black border.
+1. Decrease the padding on the `<div class="titleText">` and add a turquoise border.
 2. Change the `<body>` background colour to something you like better.
   * Hint: You can click the white square to reveal the colour picker.
 3. Increase the padding of the `<div class="description">` and add 20px of margin to the top of it.